bitly API Best Practices

 High-Volume Shorten Requests

 If you need to shorten a large number of URLs at once, we recommend that you leave ample time to spread these requests out over many hours.
-Our API rate limits reset hourly.
+Our API rate limits reset hourly and monthly.
 To inquire about high-volume use, please contact our sales team.

 All long URLs sent to the bitly API must be URL encoded, even if these links already contain escaped characters.
 For more information about URL encoding, see this Wikipedia article.